What is Tenant Insurance ?

 Even though these attempts are often legally unfounded (remember, a landlord’s insurance covers their belongings and property, not the tenant’s), it can be a frustrating experience.

 The tenant insurance requirement also helps screen potential renters.
 A tenant who is unable to afford insurance would raise a red flag given how affordable it is (more on this shortly), as would someone unable to qualify for coverage.
+Check out this article for more information about why tenant insurance is so important.

 Cost of Tenant Insurance